ferdinandl007/EasyAuthForFirebase/README.md

 # EasyAuthForFirebase
-a really easy inconvenient way integrating firebase authentication into your project Just put the Swift file into your project and the way easier way to integrate Firebase into your project as well the error handling being taken care for you!☺️
+a really easy inconvenient way integrating firebase authentication into your project.
+Just put the Swift file into your project!Its a way easier way to integrate Firebase into your project as well as the error handling being taken care for you!☺️
 The class is entirely written in swift 3 😉
 Now you can just call the class like this
 ```